GLP-1 Optimization

 When you lose weight rapidly — as GLP-1 medications facilitate — the body does not selectively burn fat.
 It burns a mixture of fat and muscle, with the proportion of muscle increasing when protein intake is insufficient and resistance training is absent.
 This has consequences that extend well beyond appearance.

 Muscle is metabolically active tissue.
 It burns calories at rest.
 Every kilogram of muscle you lose reduces your resting metabolic rate — making it progressively harder to maintain a calorie deficit and easier to regain weight after stopping treatment.
-This is a primary driver of the weight regain that many GLP-1 users experience after discontinuing their medication.
 Patients who preserved more muscle throughout treatment regain significantly less weight afterwards.

 Muscle protection also directly affects weight loss plateaus.
 As muscle mass decreases, metabolic rate decreases, and the calorie deficit the medication was creating narrows.
 This is one of the most common reasons GLP-1 weight loss stalls — not medication failure, but progressive muscle loss reducing the metabolic foundation the medication was working from.